 - Accidental damage to someone else’s belongings because of something you do or fail to do.

 When was the last time you reviewed your home insurance?
-Typically, you renew your home insurance every year so you should shop around before you renew to make sure you are getting the best deal.
+Typically, you renew your home insurance every year, so you should shop around before you renew to make sure you are getting the best deal.
 Your insurance company must send you a renewal notice at least 20 days before your renewal date and include the following:

 When might I need to review my home insurance cover?